-Cook up some rice or quinoa and add what you have in the fridge.
-In my case, it was mushrooms, swiss chard and sun dried tomatoes but don’t be afraid to experiment.
-As a side, I cooked up the rest of the swiss chard with a yam that I also had on hand for this Swiss Chard and Yam Hot Salad.
+Cook up some rice or quinoa and add what you have on hand.
+In my case, it was mushrooms, swiss chard, and sun-dried tomatoes, but don’t be afraid to experiment.
+As a side, I cooked up the rest of the swiss chard with a yam that I also had for this Swiss Chard and Yam Hot Salad.

 You can certainly add in additional ingredients or swap certain veggies to create different flavors.
 Spicing up the ingredients can also change the flavor profile to enhance the particular veggies you’re using.

 Here is a great article about what following a plant-based lifestyle can do for you.
 These recipes are designed to be fulfilling and delicious.
 You won’t feel deprived or like you’re missing out because the benefits are so noticeable.